KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 #### 6.1 Initialize Next.js Project

 **Note:** This initial setup step runs in your WSL terminal (not in Docker) because it creates the initial project structure.
+Uses Next.js 16 and React 19 (see DEVELOPMENT_REFERENCE.md "Technology Version Reference" for exact versions).
 All subsequent development will happen in Docker containers.

 **Pre-check (avoid conflicts):**
 - Run `ls -A frontend`.
 If you see existing files (e.g., `Dockerfile.dev`, `src/`, `package.json`), the Next.js scaffold already exists—skip this step and proceed to the configuration steps below.